FrenchFive/Sudoku_Solver/README.md

 ## 🔧 Usage

-1. Place your Sudoku puzzle in `sudoku_save.txt` using spaces to separate numbers and `0` for empty cells.
-2. Solve the puzzle locally:
+1. Run the solver:
    ```bash
    python main.py
    ```
+   Open the printed address in your browser, enter your puzzle and press **Solve**.
+   The puzzle is saved to `sudoku_save.txt`, solved locally, and the solution is shown on the page.
 The solved grid is written back to `sudoku_save.txt`.

 ---